 "It could be, Tim.
 There's nothing else in your family that could account for you."
 "But I have never found anyone at all like me.
 I would have known.
-Another boy or girl my age-like me-I would have known."
-"You came West with your mother.
+Another boy or girl my age-like me-I would have known" "You came West with your mother.
 Where did the others go, if they existed?
 The parents must have scattered everywhere, back to their homes all over the country, all over the world.
-We can trace them, though.
-And, Tim, haven't you thought it's just a little bit strange that with all your pen names and various contacts, people don't insist more on meeting you?
-Everything gets done by mail?
-It's almost as if the editors are used to people who hide.
-It's almost as if people are used to architects and astronomers and composers whom nobody ever sees, who are only names in care of other names at post office boxes.
-There's a chance-just a chance, mind you-that there are others.
-If there are, we'll find them."
-"I'll work out a code they will understand," said Tim, his face screwed up in concentration.
-"In articles-I'll do it-several magazines and in letters I can inclose copies-some of my pen friends may be the ones-" "I'll hunt up the records-they must be on file somewhere psychologists and psychiatrists know all kinds of tricks-we can make some excuse to trace them all-the birth records-" Both of them were talking at once, but all the while Peter Welles was thinking sadly, perhaps he had lost Tim now.
+We can trace them, though, And, Tim, haven't you would we have the control of the country of the break to the country of the country of the large trace of the country of the large trace to the country of the Break trace to the country of the Break trace to the Break trace trace to the Break trace trace to the Break trace trace Break Break trace Break "Til work out a code they will understand," said Tim, his face screwed up in concentration.
+"In articles-I'll do it-several magazines and in letters I can inclose copies-some of my pen friends may be the ones-" "I'll hunt up the records-they must be on file somewhere psychologists and psychiatrists know all kinds of tricks-we can make some excuse to trace them all-the birth records-" Both of them were talking at once, but all the while Peter Welles was thinking saduly, perhaps he had lost Tim now.
+If Welles was thinking sadly, perhaps he had lost Tim now.
 If they did find those others, those to whom Tim rightfully belonged, where would poor Peter be?
-Outside, among the puppies- Timothy Paul looked up and saw Peter Welles's eyes on him.
-He smiled.

-"You were my first friend, Peter, and you shall be forever," said Tim.
+Outside, among the pumpies- Timothy Paul looked up and saw Peter Welles's eyes on "You were my first friend, Peter, and you shall be forever," said Tim.
 "No matter what, no matter who."
 "But we must look for the others," said Peter.